 If you want to visit the most attractive theater in Brazil, you can’t miss Theatro Municipal.
 This special building was constructed and designed by Francisco de Oliveira Passos.
 Tours allow you to see the varying aspects of this spectacular opera house.

 Serra da Capivara National Park

-This national park was designated as an UNESCO World Heritage site in 1991 and attracts abundance of visitors from the world.
+This national park was designated as a UNESCO World Heritage site in 1991 and attracts an abundance of visitors from the world.
 The park offers a number of prehistoric sites with momentous paintings dating back at least 22,000 years ago.

 São Paulo Museum of Art